77fill/paradigms/README.md

 Programming paradigms and their historical development are an interesting topic.
 I just wanted to provide a timeline as I learn, step by step.

+## Todo

+- Color by catagory
+- Animated variable scaling
+- Selective display of 'incidents' (historical events) depending on 'importance'
+- Toggle visibility of incidents by tag
+- ...

 ## Tech Stack

 - Vuejs